Why is the Chart of Accounts Critical for Effective Public Financial Management?

-The number of times that I have showed that the answer to a complex question is in the COA is almost innumerable.
-Why?
 The COA contains the meta data for the government.
 It encapsulates the organizational structure including regions, source of funds, programs and objectives and accounting concepts like capital and recurrent budgets.
 It is used to create and control budgets.
 To support international public sector accounting standards.
 To provide management information.
 To aid in decision-making.

 That’s why getting the COA right is important.